Likeemapples/1800_2025_BBY23/README.md

 ## Usage

-Example:
+Visit the Welcome page:

-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit `http://localhost:8050`.
 2. Enter the name of the city in the search bar and press enter.
 3. View the weather information displayed on the screen.